App-vNext/Polly/docs/extensibility/proactive-strategy.md

     {
         var stopwatch = Stopwatch.StartNew();

-        // Execute the provided callback and respect the value of ContinueOnCapturedContext property.
+        // Execute the given callback and adhere to the ContinueOnCapturedContext property value.
         Outcome<TResult> outcome = await callback(context, state).ConfigureAwait(context.ContinueOnCapturedContext);

         if (stopwatch.Elapsed > _threshold)
         {
-            // Create arguments that encapsulate the information about the event. var args = new ThresholdExceededArguments(context, _threshold, stopwatch.Elapsed);
+            // Bundle information about the event into arguments. var args = new ThresholdExceededArguments(context, _threshold, stopwatch.Elapsed);

-            // Since we detected that this execution took longer than the threshold, we will report this as an resilience event.
+            // Report this as a resilience event if the execution took longer than the threshold.
             _telemetry.Report(
-                new ResilienceEvent(ResilienceEventSeverity.Warning, "ExecutionThresholdExceeded"), // Pass the event severity and the event name context, // Forward the context
+                new ResilienceEvent(ResilienceEventSeverity.Warning, "ExecutionThresholdExceeded"),
-                 args); // Forward the arguments so any listeners can recognize this particular event
+                context,
+                args);

             if (_thresholdExceeded is not null)
             {